jeremytammik/tbc/a/2017_os_projects.md

 shared a new Dynamo and pyRevit initiative, [RevitPythonDocs for Dynamo and pyRevit &ndash; request for feedback](https://forum.dynamobim.com/t/revitpythondocs-for-dynamo-and-pyrevit-request-for-feedback/95280):

-> Going the first steps at creating a collection of python scripts for Dynamo and pyRevit 1, I´d like to know what are your needs when you are looking for code, classes, methods.
+> Going the first steps at creating a collection of Python scripts for Dynamo and pyRevit 1, I´d like to know what are your needs when you are looking for code, classes, methods.

 > - [Revit Python Docs](http://www.revitpythondocs.com/)